Bird strikes on airliners targeted in Congress, at airports

-NEW YORK (Reuters) - Never mind unruly passengers, baggage fees and wind shear.
+NEW YORK, April 26 (Reuters) - Never mind unruly passengers, baggage fees and wind shear.
 The real scourges of air traffic these days are black-bellied plovers, herring gulls and yellow-bellied sapsuckers, aviation experts say.

 These and other birds have all met their demise crashing into aircraft during takeoff and landing at airports across the United States over the past two years, federal records show.